 The Methodist Church and the Roman Catholic Church both value doctrine and practice.
-Both traditions also believe that they are faithfully following the teachings of Jesus of Nazareth, and they agree on doctrines like the Trinity, the inspiration of Scripture, and original sin.
+Both traditions also believe they faithfully follow the teachings of Jesus of Nazareth, and they agree on doctrines like the Trinity, the inspiration of Scripture, and original sin.
 Yet there are important differences between Methodists and Catholics as well.

-The differences between Methodism and Catholicism are rooted in their beliefs about whether the Bible is a Christian’s sole authority or if it shares authority with the Church and its office-holders.
+Methodism and Catholicism differ in their beliefs about whether the Bible is a Christian’s sole authority or if it shares authority with the Church and its officeholders.
 Methodism believes Scripture alone is authoritative, while Catholicism gives equal weight to tradition.

 What do Methodism and Catholicism agree on?
-How important are their disagreements and what exactly are they on topics like God, the Bible, Christ, and the Church?
+How significant are their disagreements, and what exactly are they on topics like God, the Bible, Christ, and the Church?
 Keep reading to learn more.

 Methodism and Catholicism: Similarities and Differences